18 Home Hacks That Actually Help You Save Money Every Month

 Use Natural Cleaners

-Homemade cleaners aren’t just cheaper, they’re safer too.
-Vinegar, baking soda, and lemon juice can handle most cleaning jobs without loading the air with chemicals.
-A batch of DIY cleaning supplies costs $5 to $15, compared to $20 to $50 for store-bought products.
+Homemade cleaners are not only cheaper, they’re safer, too.
+Vinegar, baking soda, and lemon juice can handle most jobs without loading your home with harsh chemicals.

 Implement Energy-Efficient Landscaping

-25 Common Regrets Of Many Homeowners: Avoid Buying These for Your Home
+Related: 25 Common Regrets Of Many Homeowners: Avoid Buying These for Your Home

 Make Use of Leftovers